-TE641 Internship II Seminar: Elementary/ Middle/Secondary (1-2.00 cr.)
+TE641 Internship II Seminar: Elementary/ Middle/Secondary (1.0

+Middle/Secondary (1.00 cr.)
 Corequisite: TE653 or TE654 or TE655 or TE656 or TE657 or TE680.
 Provides support and a forum for discussing concerns during the student teaching experience.
 In addition, topics of importance to the preservice teacher are presented.
 These include classroom management techniques, dimensions of learning, alternate forms of assessment, interviewing techniques, resume writing, job application, and the process for applying for certification.
 Pass/Fail

 TE645 Internship I: Art (Secondary) (1.00 cr.)
 Prerequisite: Written or electronic permission of the advisor.
 Corequisite: TE670.
 The first phase of the 100-day internship required for the state of Maryland takes place in a professional development school (PDS) one full day (or two half days) per week, for approximately 16 weeks, under the supervision of a mentor teacher and a Loyola PDS coordinator.
-Pass/Fail mately 16 weeks, under the supervision of a mentor teacher and a Loyola PDS coordinator.
+Pass/Fail TE646 Internship I: Music (Secondary) (1.00 cr.)
+Prerequisite: Written or electronic permission of the advisor.
+Corequisite: TE670.
+The first phase of the 100-day internship required for the state of Maryland takes place in a professional development school (PDS) one full day (or two half days) per week, for approximately 16 weeks, under the supervision of a mentor teacher and a Loyola PDS coordinator.
 Pass/Fail